CHoudrouge4/SNNAHDD/README.md

 The following graph represents the change of precision with respect to the number of trees.
 ![](./imges/leaf_trees/precision_trees.png)

-Now, we ll present the performance and the precision with respect to number of visited leafs on the same graph.
+Now, we present the performance(in red) and the precision(in green) with respect to number of visited leafs on the same graph.
 ![](./imges/test1/precision_performance_leafs.png)

-and the following one combines the performance and the precision with respect to number of trees.
+and the following one combines the performance(in red) and the precision(in green) with respect to number of trees.
 ![](./imges/test1/precision_performance_trees.png)

 ## Step Two